Top Tips for Faculty

 - New & Coming Soon: Return often to this section to find the latest news about revised and upcoming IRIS Modules and resources.

-- Coursework Planning Forms: Take advantage of these to revise either individual courses or the overall curricula.
-More specifically:
+- Take advantage of these to strategically integrate IRIS resources into individual courses or the overall curricula.

 - Program-Wide Planning Form: Use this form to coordinate the use of IRIS resources across all courses and programs within your department.

-- Standards: Use this searchable system to locate an array of resources that align with the licensure and content standards for CAEP, CEC, DEC Recommended Practices, InTASC, and NCATE.
+- Standards: Use this searchable system to locate an array of resources that align with the licensure and content standards for CAEP, CEC, DEC Recommended Practices, and InTASC.

 Articles & Reports